 Examples of Catastrophic Injuries You Can Sue for

-There are several types of injuries that can be temporary when mild but catastrophic when severe.
+Several types of injuries can be temporary when mild but catastrophic when severe.
 Some examples of catastrophic injuries include:

 - Limb amputation

 - Nerve damage